usplos/Psych_ZhangGuangyao/README.md

 I am also interested in the following issues:
 1) how people learn social concepts;
 2) how learnt words or words’ relationships change existing object representations;
-3) how word concept learning varies between individuals.
+3) individual differences in word concept learning.

 ## FUNDINGS